cyberark/kubernetes-conjur-deploy/README.md

 # kubernetes-conjur-deploy

-This repository contains scripts for deploying a Conjur cluster to a Kubernetes or OpenShift environment.
+This repository contains scripts for automating the deployment of Conjur followers to a Kubernetes or OpenShift environment.
+These scripts can also be used to deploy a full cluster with Master and Standbys for testing and demo purposes but this is not recommended for a production deployment of Conjur.

-**Note:** These scripts are intended for use with Conjur v4 and v5 **Enterprise**.
+**Enterprise Only**.
 To deploy Conjur OSS, please use the [Conjur OSS helm chart](https://github.com/cyberark/conjur-oss-helm-chart).

 # Setup